206 B Stouffer Hall

-Dr. Dandeneau has been with the Counseling Department since 1995.
+Claire Dandeneau has been with the Counseling Department since 1995.
 She currently serves as the department chairperson and has taught Introduction to Community Counseling; Management of Guidance Services; Practicum for Adolescents and Adults; and Individual Analysis.
-As chairperson, Claire coordinates admission to the counseling program and represents the department in the College of Education and the Graduate School.
+As chairperson, Dandeneau coordinates admission to the counseling program and represents the department in the College of Education and the Graduate School.

 Fraud, Waste, and Abuse Hotline

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100